chriskthomas/linkfree-generator/docs/vercel.md

 ## Step 4

-After signing up, you will be navigate to the dashboard, click on the `Add New` button
+After signing up, you will be navigate to the dashboard.
 ![Dashboard](screenshots/vercel/vercel_dashboard.png)

 ## Step 5